 Over 120 years after his death, Wilde remains the quintessential gay man.
 As famous for his lust for a certain peaches and cream young man, as he is for his literary works, now his decipherable portrait is the most widely recognized LGBTQ symbol after the Rainbow Flag.

 He became obsessed with beauty from an early age, which became a major theme in most of his works.
-The Picture Of Dorian Gray (1890) is fundamentally an ode to the beauty of men, written in an age where being queer was a crime punishable with hard labor and imprisonment.
+The Picture Of Dorian Gray (1890) is basically just an ode to the beauty of men, written in an age where being queer was a crime punishable with hard labor and imprisonment.
 It was a brave step on Wilde’s part to write such a novel.
-Although no actual act of sodomy is mentioned, Dorian Gray is simply dripping with homoeroticism and innuendo.
-Reviewers were critical of the novel’s decadence and gay allusions.
+Although sodomy isn’t actually mentioned, Dorian Gray is simply sticky with homoeroticism and innuendo.
+Reviewers were critical of the novel’s decadence and gay allusions when first published.
 One London newspaper called it: “Unclean, poisonous, and heavy with the mephitic odours of moral and spiritual putrefaction”.
 Wilde responded:

 “If a work of art is rich and vital and complete, those who have artistic instincts will see its beauty and those to whom ethics appeal more strongly will see its moral lesson.”

-Yet, he did revise it extensively for a new edition in 1891: six new chapters were added, some of the more decadent passages and homoeroticism were removed, and a preface was included consisting of 22 epigrams, including:
+Still, he did revise it extensively for a new edition in 1891: six new chapters were added, some of the more decadent passages and gayness were removed, and a preface was included consisting of 22 epigrams, including:

 “Books are well written, or badly written.
 That is all.”

-His short story The Happy Prince (1888) is a story for children and so it lacks the vulgarity hinted at in Dorian Gray, but it still stands as a story with a metaphor for the vanity of gay culture.
+His short story The Happy Prince (1888) is a story for children and so it lacks the naughty bits hinted at in Dorian Gray, but it still stands as a story with a metaphor for the vanity of gay culture.

 His play, The Importance Of Being Earnest (1895) is, for me, the most perfect stage comedy of all time.
 This play does not have a wasted piece of dialogue or a false moment.